You must be looking for reasons why Japan does watermelon better, right? I’ll tell you all about Japanese watermelons

 Why Japan does watermelons better?

-The reasons why Japan does watermelon better is because the Japanese farmers take the best care as if it’s a rare piece of jewellery.
-They look for the perfect soil, best quality seeds and the top pruning ways and everything else to make the Japanese watermelon taste heavenly delicious.
+The reason why Japan does watermelon better is because the Japanese farmers take the best care as if it’s a rare piece of jewelry.
+They look for the perfect soil, best quality seeds and the top pruning ways, and everything else to make the Japanese watermelon taste heavenly delicious.

-As a traveller, I have been around different places and have had watermelons in the Middle East, America, Europe and also some Asian countries but I found Japanese watermelons to the best.
+As a traveler, I have been around different places and have had watermelons in the Middle East, America, Europe and also some Asian countries but I found Japanese watermelons to the best.
 So if you love watermelons, you’ve to taste the one from Japan.

 If you’re still not convinced, I’ll not delay further and tell you the reasons why Japan does watermelon better below.